 Lake Minnetonka Regional Park (Minnestrista)

 Minnetonka Regional Park gives public access to 14,100-acre Lake Minnetonka, one of the few places that do.
 If you’re up for paddling a very large lake, here’s your spot.
 More than 100 miles of shoreline should keep you busy for awhile!

 Be prepared to encounter motor boats and waves, especially if it’s windy.
 There’s a fee for parking vehicles with trailers.
-Here’s the Minnetonka map.
+Click and scroll down for the Minnetonka map.

 Lake Nokomis Park (Minneapolis)

 Lake Nokomis is just minutes from downtown to the north and the Mall of America to the south.
 This 210-acre lake is a great urban paddling spot.
 Either bring your own boat or rent a canoe, paddle board or sit-on-top kayak there.
 Nokomis is also open to sailing, so be aware of those around you!

 If you own your own boat, seasonal storage next to the lake is available for a one-time fee.
 Very handy!
 Sorry, no PDF map available.

 Lake Rebecca Park Reserve (Rockford)

 Lake Rebecca Park Reserve has both lake and river paddling.
 There’s carry-in access to the Crow River on the northwest end of the Reserve.
 And you can paddle 254-acre Lake Rebecca.
 Canoe rental is available.
 There’s a fee for parking vehicles with trailers.
 For the map, go to Lake Rebecca’s park page and scroll down.

 Minneapolis Chain of Lakes Regional Park (Minneapolis)

 The most popular park of the City’s park system, the Minneapolis Chain of Lakes includes five lakes, all of which are open to paddling.
 There are designated canoe launches on Brownie Lake, Cedar Lake, Bde Maka Ska (formerly Lake Calhoun), Lake of the Isles, and a boat launch on Lake Harriet.

 Canals connect four of the lakes, so you can spend the day paddling them, or just go out for an hour or two.
 No gas motors are allowed on any of the lakes, so you won’t need to dodge water skiers or jet skis…just sail boats on Bde Maka Ska.

 This chain is a wonderful paddling oasis just outside the heart of downtown Minneapolis!